rebell218/Apollo-Attendance-Ping/README.md

 How to Use:
-- Insert your Bot token at the very bottom in the Apollo Attendance Ping.py
+- Insert your Bot token at the very bottom in the bot.py
 - Run the bot
 - Use "!ping <messageID> in the same Channel as the Event is (get the message ID from the Event Message)